giserh/docker-mapproxy/README.md

 The tiles are cached in a tile store; I've switched from using CouchDB to SQLite.
 There is now only one container, so there are never any connection problems.
-The CouchDB code is still hanging around.
+The CouchDB code is still hanging around, should anyone want to revive it.

-This version of the project uses either Docker Compose (for testing) or Docker Swarm for production.
+This version of the project uses either Docker Compose (for testing) or Docker Swarm (for production).
+As I only do small projects I have generally given up on Docker Swarm as too complicated for my needs.

 The docker-compose.yml will set up a single container, containing mapproxy.

-The docker-compose-couchdb.yml file will set up both MapProxy and CouchDB docker containers and link them together over a private docker network.
+The docker-compose-couchdb.yml file (which might not work any more) will set up both MapProxy and CouchDB docker containers and link them together over a private docker network.

 ArcGIS servers refuse to connect to unencrypted WMS services (HTTP).